I'm 23, I Make $20,700 & I Live In The Kingdom Of Bahrain

 Advertisement

-2 p.m. — Family lunch at our favorite Asian restaurant.
+2 p.m. — Family lunch at our favourite Asian restaurant.
 As always, I go for Japanese, and my family chooses a variety of Vietnamese, Thai, and Chinese dishes.
-We end it with our favorite dessert of all time: mango sticky rice.
+We end it with our favourite dessert of all time: mango sticky rice.
 Nothing quite as satisfying.
 We have it with green tea, and my mom gets the bill.

 6 p.m. — I change into my workout clothes and hop on the bike.
 Gyms are generally pretty expensive in Bahrain, which is one of the main reasons I chose to get my own bike, but sometimes I really miss the community feeling of going to the gym and working out with other people.

-Note: Editor's Note: All currency is in USD.